sporto/elm-tutorial/en/06-fetching-resources/04-commands.md

 Here we create a command for our application to run.

 - ➊ `Http.get` takes a url and a decoder.
 This returns a `Request` type.
-- ➋ We pass this request to `RemoteData.sendRequest`, this function will wrap the request in a `WebData` type and return a `Cmd` to sends the request.
+- ➋ We pass this request to `RemoteData.sendRequest`, this function will wrap the request in a `WebData` type and return a `Cmd` to send the request.
 - ➌ We map the command from `RemoteData` to `OnFetchPlayers`.
 In that way we can handle the response in our update.

 ```elm